 “Am I permin’ your hair or what?”

-“If you perm it, you don’t gotta worry about it sweating out cause when it sweats out, all you gotta do is straighten it again with the hot iron and go.”
+Now, there were a few occasions when my grandmother tried to persuade me.
+“If you perm it you don’t gotta worry about it sweating out,” she’d say, “cause when it sweats out, all you gotta do is straighten it again with the hot iron and go.”

 I refused to flat iron my hair.
 Heat would ruin my curl pattern and straighten it out just like a relaxer would.
-My hair was beautiful with its tight kinks and I was not about to ruin them.
+My hair was beautiful with its tight kinks, and I was not about to ruin them.

 And by the summer of my high school junior year, I spent most of my time in the bathroom mirror twisting my curls into ten to however many thick pigtails.
 It would take an hour or two to finish my whole head.
 Spray.
 Moisturize.
 Comb.
 Twist.
 Repeat.
 All that time spent on a hairstyle that never lasted longer than three days; specifically because I’d end up going somewhere, and I refused to walk outside the house with my hair in short twists.
 However, with a puff, nobody could tell me a thing!
 My baby hairs were curled, my puff was thick, and my kitchen (hair at the nape of the neck) was laid.
 I was confident in myself and my hair.

-To this day, I find it disrespectful when I’m asked to relax my hair.
+To this day, I find it disrespectful when I’m asked why I don’t relax my hair.
 Think about it: you’re asked, “Why don’t you alter yourself to appear to everybody else’s standards so that we can look at you as if you’re One of Us?”
-Never again would I change myself from my natural state to be or to look like somebody I’m not.
+Never again will I change myself from my natural state to be or to look like somebody I’m not.
 Letting go of relaxers changed my outlook on the world; on my family, on myself.
 A simple change like that showed me the true reality of everything.
 How other black kids all over struggle to be or express themselves freely with their hair (dreads, braids, afros, etc.)